 Peach Springs is the Route 66 town that is home to the Hualapai Nation government.

 Diamond Creek Road connects to Route 66 here.
 It's a 21-mile drive to the Colorado River and lower Grand Canyon from Peach Springs.
-Grand Canyon rafting trips take out at Diamond Creek on the Colorado River.
+Some Grand Canyon rafting trips take out at Diamond Creek on the Colorado River.

 Peach Springs includes a dilapidated stone trading post built in 1928 by Ancel Early Taylor.
 It's just west of a convenience store.